 If you've been lucky enough (or unlucky depending on the outcome) to go paintballing, you'll appreciate the force when you were hit.
-Some homemade guns use small air compressors, such as bicycle pumps to apply the pressure, so be careful if you are making your own gun when experimenting – the guns may fracture and remember to wear safety goggles.
+Some homemade guns use small air compressors, such as bicycle pumps to apply the pressure, so be careful if you are making your own gun when experimenting – the guns may fracture, and remember to wear safety goggles.

 Compressed air is filtered into use for breathing gas for the diving cylinders, so usually there are two kinds – surface supplied diving (low pressure) and compressors used for scuba diving cylinders (high pressure).
-Specialist air compressors are used in this industry as there are many components to satisfy the safety of divers – e.g. gas blending, heat and the pressure required.
+Specialist air compressors are used in this industry as there are many components to satisfy the safety of divers – e.g., gas blending, heat and the pressure required.

 For the safety of the vehicle, inflating tyres is a job that should be carried out regularly.
 To name a few – cars, bicycles, vans, motorbikes and so on.
 Although, in the UK some car manufacturers aren't supplying new cars with spare tyres because people simply can't or won't repair a tyre.
-Varying sizes and kinds of air compressors are used – obviously smaller ones (pumps) for bicycles.
+Varying sizes and kinds of air compressors are used – obviously, use smaller ones (pumps) for bicycles.

 Pressure washers are so much fun – you'll be asking your neighbours to clean their driveways and cars after you've finished yours!
 However, use with caution – don't point at people or pets, and avoid using when up a ladder – it can throw you off balance.

-Basically, the gas pressure pushes directly onto the nail to drive it in to the timber (direct drive), or the 'indirect drive' pushes a piston which drives the nail – both types can be used on stone, concrete and steelwork.
-However, nail guns can be dangerous and reports of injuries to hands and feet are extremely common.
+Basically, the gas pressure pushes directly onto the nail to drive it into the timber (direct drive), or the 'indirect drive' pushes a piston which drives the nail – both types can be used on stone, concrete and steelwork.
+However, nail guns can be dangerous, and reports of injuries to hands and feet are extremely common.
 Staple guns work on the same principle.

 Sandblasting is another fantastic tool which is used to prepare surfaces.
 It can remove paint, rust and other imperfections from metal or wood.
-However, you're best checking with the manufacturer on which material to use – sand, silica or water etc - and using cabinets for smaller items.
+However, you're best checking with the manufacturer on which material to use – sand, silica or water etc. – and using cabinets for smaller items.

-Air Blow Gun
+9. Air Blow Gun

 Useful for cleaning dust off work benches or out of machinery.
 The pressure isn't as high as a pressure washer which would probably damage the item being cleaned – it merely is a tool for blowing out dust and dirt in a targeted fashion.

 Air sanders are used to sand an object smooth.
-The air sanders are preferred over the electric sander as they don't heat up, and can be used over an extended period of time.
+The air sanders are preferred over the electric sander as they don't heat up and can be used over an extended period of time.